kahlertfr/depth-aware-motion-deblurring/docs/chapters/blur-basics.rst

 The convolution theorem states that a convolution of an image *I* with a kernel *k* in the spatial domain can be expressed as an point-wise multiplication in the frequency domain.
 The transformation of the image and the kernel into the frequency domain is done by using the Fourier Transformation *F*.
 For the transformation back into the spatial domain the inverse Fourier Transformation *iF* is used.

-This theorem only holds for a uniform kernel and is expressed by the following equation where *x* is the point-wise multiplication:
+This theorem only holds for a uniform kernel and is expressed by the following equation where :math:`\times` is the point-wise multiplication:

 .. math:: :numbered: